The draft Greater Newcastle Metropolitan Plan 2036 (PDF, 6.7MB ) was exhibited from 30 November 2017 until 28 February 2018.

 Kerrie still uses the train when she goes to Sydney.
 She tends to park at Broadmeadow, but, despite the recent upgrades, is finding it increasingly difficult to find a parking space close to the station.
 She would like to see a big commuter car park provided.

 In future, Kerrie would like to see public transport connections to Raymond Terrace improve.
 She would love to catch a train from her house to work in Maitland or head into Newcastle for arts, entertainment, live music and nights out.
 Until then, she’ll rely mostly on her car to get around.

-The Department of Planning and Environment spent a busy Friday night in the Departure Lounge at Newcastle Airport speaking to people in transit, including residents on their way to work or play in other parts of Australia, and visitors on their way home.
+The Department spent a busy Friday night in the Departure Lounge at Newcastle Airport speaking to people in transit, including residents on their way to work or play in other parts of Australia, and visitors on their way home.
 Around 15 people stopped to hear more about the project.
 We also had a chance to map 7 new stories illustrating how people connect to, and through Greater Newcastle.

 These stories highlighted the important role the Airport plays in maintaining social and economic connections throughout Australia.
 People were excited about the Airport’s plans to offer more destinations, including international services.
 Everyone agreed that this Global Gateway is an important asset for a growing Metropolitan area.